 These details should be understood up front, in a consulting-style kickoff meeting if necessary.
 From there, for each application we need to make some architectural and policy decisions:

-- traffic enforcement : will WAF be blocking traffic for this application?
+- traffic enforcement : will WAF be blocking policy violations against this application?
+You can set this at the Web Application level.

 Based on the purpose of the application and the material above, we should be able to come up with general criterias for the creation of a security policy in Portal.